Carlosrincong/GCP-Cloud-Engineer/GKE/README.md

 -----------------------

-etcd: is the database to save operativo information from kubernetes cloud controller manager: Allows to kubernetes comunicate with Cloud provider to deploy services.
+etcd: is the database to save operative information from kubernetes cloud controller manager: Allows to kubernetes comunicate with Cloud provider to deploy services.
 kubelet: is the way how a worker get workloads from master.
 namespace: to distribute the traffic or the workload